priyanka-dey/priyanka-dey.github.io/index.md

 permalink: /
 hide_title: true   # this hides the auto-generated heading
 ---
-Hi, I am a 3rd year Computer Science PhD student at the University of Southern California.
+Hi, I am a 3rd year Computer Science PhD candidate at the University of Southern California.
 I am very fortunate to be part of the [HUMANs Lab](http://www.emilio.ferrara.name/), advised by Professor [Emilio Ferrara](https://bsky.app/profile/emilioferrara.bsky.social), and the [LIME Lab](https://jyzhao.net/lab.html), advised by [Jieyu Zhao](https://jyzhao.net/).
 Previously, I earned a Master’s in Computer Science from the University of Illinois at Urbana–Champaign, where I was a member of the [TiMAN lab](https://timan.cs.illinois.edu/ir/), advised by Professor [ChengXiang Zhai](https://czhai.cs.illinois.edu/) and collaborating with Professor [Roxana Girju](https://www.mccormick.northwestern.edu/research-faculty/directory/affiliated/girju-roxana.html).
 I also received my Bachelor's in Statistics and Computer Science from the University of Illinois: Urbana Champaign.

 ### Research Interests